philvessey/TramTimes.Utilities/CONTRIBUTING.md

 - Maintainers will review your PR
 - Address any feedback or requested changes
-- Once approved, a mastertainer will merge your PR
+- Once approved, a maintainer will merge your PR
 - Your contribution will be included in the next release!

 ### PR Checklist